 Even if you only talk about probability, rather than certainty, that’s better than a vague and uninformative recommendation.
 We need your help with marketing decision making.
 Please commit to something.

 Now anyone working in market research reading this might be feeling a rising sense of indignation.
 You might be ready to throw back the ‘you can’t say that about all market researchers’ (of course, what they would actually say would be ‘you can’t say that about all consumer insight people’).

 And they’d be right.

-The one thing we wished market researchers did more often
+What we wished market researchers did more often

-But we’ve generally always found the best ones, have spent some time doing something else in their career other than being a market researcher.
+But we’ve generally always found the best ones have spent time doing something else in their career other than being a market researcher.
 A few years as a brand manager or marketing manager, and then go back into market research.

 This makes them more flexible.
 More agile.
 And therefore much better researchers to work with.

 Researchers who’ve done this are rare.
 But every one we know who has, has always been able to tell a more convincing market research story.

 We don’t mean to beat up too much on market researchers, (though it’s fun).
 When they get it right, they play an important role for the business.
 Great insights can lead to millions of dollars in sales, or stop ideas doomed to fail ever getting off the ground.
 But if only market researchers could work harder on talking like consumers, they’d have much more impact on the marketing teams they work with.

 We just wish they were better at marketing their skills to their own target audience.